MatthewCoscia/CS3620/README.md

 ## Overview

-This project is a domain-specific language (DSL) for querying and manipulating data, implemented with two approaches:
+This project is a domain-specific language (DSL) for querying and manipulating data, implemented following two approaches:
 1. **core-lists.rkt**: Uses lists to store and process query results.
-2. **core-streams.rkt**: Uses streams for improved performance in specific cases.
+2. **core-streams.rkt**: Uses streams for improved performance.

 ### Features